rhyswynne/easy-digital-downloads-taxamo-integration/readme.txt

 == Changelog ==

+= 1.3 =
+* Improved speed of the plugin, a lot less API calls!

+Thanks to [Nate Wright](http://themeofthecrop.com) for his work on this update!

 = 1.2 =
 * Returns correct tax rate should discount codes be used.
 * Transactions that are free downloads are not submitted to Taxamo